ARMmbed/uvisor-lib/README.md

 Access to protected resources is only possible when the context of the box they belong to is active.
 By default, the active context is the one of the main box.
 A special mechanism, called the *secure gateway*, allows you to switch context to your own secure box.
 You cannot switch context to a different box from yours.

-The next Sections will describe all these features in deeper detail.
+The following sections will describe all these features in greater detail.

-## How to configure a secure box
+## How to Configure a Secure Box

 To configure a secure box: